janl/mustache.js/README.md

 `template` is a simple string with mustache tags and `view` is a JavaScript object containing the data and any code to render the template.

+To precompile the template for repeated use:

+    Mustache.template("Spent Template", template);

+    var html = Mustache.tmpl("Spent Template", view);

+This saves the template in the key "Spent Template" where you can render the same template with different `view`s many times without re-compiling the template.

 ## Template Tag Types